Set-OutlookSignatures/Set-OutlookSignatures/readme.txt

 relative to '%APPDATA%\Microsoft'.
 If the relative path set in the registry would be a valid path but does not exist, the script creates it.

+AdditionalSignaturePath

+An additional path that the signatures shall be copied to.
+Ideally, this path is available on all devices of the user, for example via OneDrive.
+This way, the user can easily copy-paste his preferred preconfigured signature for use in a mail app not support by this script, such as Microsoft Outlook Mobile, Apple Mail, Google Gmail or Samsung Email.
+Default value: "$($env:OneDriveCommercial)\Outlook signatures"

 Mailboxes